 Theories abound about the best time to do the last clip of the winter.
 What’s your theory?
-Here are some that we’ve found…
+Here are some that I’ve found…

-One lady I spoke to clips her horse right into March and his coat still look fine in the summer!
+One lady I spoke to clips her horse right into March and his coat still looks fine in the summer.

 Whether you show your horse or not appears to play a part in your thinking on this subject.
-Owners that show often leave their last clip to February just before the season starts.
-Whilst other show horses are clipped all year round.
+Owners that show often leave their last clip to February, just before the season starts.
+However, other show horses are clipped all year round.

-Perhaps it’s all just about timing… There does seem to be a commonly held view that if you wait until the summer hair has started to grow through and then clip, you’ll shear off the tips of the summer hair making it grow in oddly or not as soft.
+Perhaps it’s all just about timing… There does seem to be a commonly held view that if you wait until the summer hair has started to grow through and then clip, you’ll shear off the tips of the summer hair making it grow in oddly or feel more rough.